 Since dripping water discolors sinks and suggests faulty or worn-out plumbing.

 Take a few minutes to check to be sure that your doors don’t stick or have loose knobs on them.
-Don’t forget your windows and cabinet drawers.
+Don’t forget your windows.
 Get all those minor flaws fixed since they detract from your property value.

 Make sure that the stairs are free from any obstacles and that everything is tidy because visitors will want to see everything, safely!

 Display your basement, and other utility space by removing all unnecessary articles.
-If necessary, call 1-800-got-junk.
+If necessary, call companies like 1-800-got-junk.